liad-rbi-org/raiffeisen-agentic-ai-training/README.md

 uv sync
 ```

-If everythins is installed properly, let's continue to setting up the Azure API keys.
+If everything is installed properly, let's continue to setting up the Azure API keys.

 ## IDE
 We're using [Visual Studio Code](https://code.visualstudio.com/), but feel free to use your favorite IDE.